A Hydraulic Approach to Equilibria of Resource Selection Games: Proofs and Auxiliary Results

 \subsection{Proof of Theorem~\refintitle{hall-frac} from Section~\refintitle{hall-and-beyond}}

-\begin{proof}[Proof of \cref{hall-frac}] As in the main text, we prove only one part, leaving the proof of the other (trivial) part to the reader.
+\begin{proof}[Proof of \cref{hall-frac}] As in the main text, we prove only one direction, leaving the proof of the other (trivial) direction to the reader.
 Assume that no fractional perfect marriage exists.

 By \cref{nash-exists}, there exists a (strong) Nash equilibrium $s$ in $G$.
 As no fractional perfect marriage exists, by \cref{hall-char} we have that not all loads in $s$ are $1$.
 As by definition of~$G$ the average of all loads in $s$ is $1$, we have that the highest load in $s$ is greater than $1$.
 By \crefpart{highest-stopping}{where}, we therefore have $h_G>1$.
 Therefore, by definition there exists a set of pistons $S\in\types$ s.t.\ $E_G(S)>1$.
 As $f_j=\id$ for all $j\in S$, we have, as in \cref{symmetric-equalize} and by definition of~$\mu^{\type}$, that $1<E_G(S)=\equalize{f_j:j\in S}\Bigl(\sum_{\type\in\nonemptysubs{S}}\mu^{\type}\Bigr)=\frac{\sum_{\type\in\nonemptysubs{S}}\mu^{\type}}{|S|}=\frac{|\{i\in[n]\mid\type^i\in\nonemptysubs{S}\}|}{|S|}$.
 As by definition, $\type^{\{i\in[n]\mid\type^i\in\nonemptysubs{S}\}}\subseteq S$, we have that $\Bigl|\bigl\{i\in[n]~\big|~\type^i\in\nonemptysubs{S}\bigl\}\Bigl|>|S|\ge\Bigl|\type^{\{i\in[n]\mid\type^i\in\nonemptysubs{S}\}}\Bigl|$, i.e., that $|I|>|\type^I|$ for $I\eqdef\bigl\{i\in[n]~\big|~\type^i\in\nonemptysubs{S}\bigr\}$, as required. \end{proof}